The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Related Work

 \section{Related Work}

-Our work lies at the intersection of three distinct research streams: the control-theoretic foundations of policy gradients, the mechanics of mathematical generalization in Transformers, and the evolution of self-correction from inference-time prompting to intrinsic reinforcement learning.
-While each stream has developed largely independently, we unify them through the Gradient Attribution Property framework.
-From policy gradient theory, we borrow the analytical tools for decomposing reward gradients; from the mathematical reasoning literature, we adopt arithmetic tasks as a controlled testbed where generalization can be precisely measured; from the self-correction literature, we take the empirical puzzle that motivates our theory—why RL induces genuine self-reflection where SFT produces only surface-level mimicry.
-Our contribution is to provide a mechanistic explanation that bridges these streams: the gradient attribution properties of different training objectives determine whether models learn genuine decision-making capabilities or merely imitate reflective text patterns.
-We review each stream in turn below, positioning our framework relative to existing theoretical and empirical foundations.
+Our work lies at the intersection of three research streams: the control-theoretic foundations of policy gradients, mathematical generalization in Transformers, and the evolution of self-correction from prompting to learned RL behaviors.
+To develop the Gradient Attribution Property framework: we borrow analytical tools for decomposing reward gradients from policy gradient theory; we adopt arithmetic tasks as a controlled testbed from the mathematical reasoning literature.
+Then we take the empirical puzzle from the self-correction literature to motivate the setting of the DS-Hypothesis and showed that our theoretical framework can theoretically explain these puzzles.
+Our contribution is showing that gradient attribution properties of training objectives determine whether models learn genuine decision-making or merely imitate reflective patterns.
+We review each literature stream below.